UmerZia/math-magicians/README.md

 Math Magician is an interactive react base application.

+# Milestone-Completed
+- Create a directory called components.
+- Create a React component of `Calculator.js`.
+- Design the UI of `Calculator.js`.

 # Live-Demo (If available)

 Here is a [link] (./) to the live page.